Aspirin for prevention of blood clots

 What if my child is sick (vomits)?

-• If your child is sick more than 30 minutes after having a dose of aspirin, you do not need to give them another dose.
+• If your child is sick more than 30 minutes after having a dose of Aspirin, do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?